On eventual compactness of collisionless kinetic semigroups with velocities bounded away from zero: General properties of the boundary operator

 \subsection{Useful change of variables from \cite{LMKJMPA}}

-We begin this section with a very useful change of variables, derived in our previous contribution \cite[Section 6]{LMKJMPA}, which can be formulated as follows \begin{propo}\phantomsection Assume that $\partial\Omega$ satisfies Assumption \ref{hypO}.
+We begin this section with a very useful change of variables, derived in our previous contribution \cite[Section 6]{LMKJMPA} (in particular, it still holds true if $0 \in V$), which can be formulated as follows \begin{propo}\phantomsection Assume that $\partial\Omega$ satisfies Assumptions \ref{hypO}.
 For any $x \in \partial\Omega$, we set

 Then, for any nonnegative measurable mapping $g\::\:\S^{d-1} \mapsto \R$, one has,

 and

 with